OldSneerJaw/synctos/README.md

     node_modules/synctos/make-sync-function /path/to/my-document-definitions.js /path/to/my-generated-sync-function.js

-This will take the sync document definitions that are defined in `/path/to/my-document-definitions.js` and build a new [sync function](http://developer.couchbase.com/documentation/mobile/current/develop/guides/sync-gateway/sync-function-api-guide/index.html) that is output to `/path/to/my-generated-sync-function.js`.
+This will take the sync document definitions that are defined in `/path/to/my-document-definitions.js` and build a new sync function that is output to `/path/to/my-generated-sync-function.js`.
 The generated sync function contents can then be inserted into the definition of a bucket/database in a Sync Gateway [configuration file](http://developer.couchbase.com/documentation/mobile/current/develop/guides/sync-gateway/configuring-sync-gateway/config-properties/index.html#story-h2-3) as a multi-line string surrounded with backquotes ( \` ).

+Generated sync functions are compatible with all Sync Gateway 1.x versions.

 **NOTE**: Due to a [known issue](https://github.com/couchbase/sync_gateway/issues/1866) in Sync Gateway versions up to and including 1.2.1, when specifying a bucket/database's sync function in a configuration file as a multi-line string, you will have to be sure to escape any literal backslash characters in the sync function body.
 For example, if your sync function contains a regular expression like `new RegExp('\\w+')`, you will have to escape the backslashes when inserting the sync function into the configuration file so that it becomes `new RegExp('\\\\w+')`.